Attunewise/GPT/README.md

 Experimental use of plugin tools:
-We've added a method for plugging in additional tools and as an example provided a plugin for VSCode You can add new tools by addign a folder under `Assistant/Plugin/plugins`.
+We've added a method for plugging in additional tools and as an example provided a plugin for VSCode You can add new tools by adding a folder under `Assistant/Plugin/plugins`.
 The folder must contain the following files:
 1. `config.json`
 2. `Tool.js`